garrandall/popular-music-data/tracks/don-t-say-goodnight--it-s-time-for-love---parts-1---2--the-isley-brothers.md

 I wanna feel you
 I wanna thrill you, girl
 I want to caress you
-Ooh, never let you go
+Oh, never let you go

 Hey, hey, hey, hey, baby